ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 In the Vision-based navigation, we instead require more stages to obtain both the sensor data and derived results needed for 3D reconstructions to build the environmental model required for global path planning and local trajectory planning (control).

-Data is first acquired via the Jetson’s `libargus` or a sensor manufacturer provided library to obtain sensor data in a low-latency, time-synchronized way to enable accurate information for Visual mapping and localization purposes.
+Data is first acquired via the Jetson's `libargus` or a sensor manufacturer provided library to obtain sensor data in a low-latency, time-synchronized way to enable accurate information for Visual mapping and localization purposes.
 This is key for good performance of a vision-based solution and many sensors are supported.
-The disparity is then estimated using Isaac’s `isaac_ros_ess`, which computes a GPU accelerated, deep-learning based stereo disparity image.
+The disparity is then estimated using Isaac's `isaac_ros_ess`, which computes a GPU accelerated, deep-learning based stereo disparity image.
 Finally, `isaac_ros_stereo_image_proc` converts the disparity image into a Depth Image used for later 3D reconstruction.

 !!! note